Communication Studies (CMST)

 Pre-requisites: junior standing.

-Learn specialized public relations skills for effective fundraising.
-Students of communication studies and individuals considering, or just starting, fundraising careers will learn how to frame personal practice for professional frontline fundraising with relevant public relations, communications and leadership models.
+Specialized public relations skills for effective fundraising.
+Students of communication studies and individuals considering, or just starting, fundraising careers learn how to frame personal practice for professional frontline fundraising with relevant public relations, communications, and leadership models.

 CMST 472.
 DIGITAL & SOCIAL MEDIA.
 5 Credits.